byunsy/brain-mri-segmentation/README.md

 ## Description

-NBrain-mri-segmentation is a jupyter notebook that utilizes ResNet-50 CNN (Convolutional Neural Network) to accurately determine the existence of a tumor using patient brain MRI scans and tumor masks images.
+Brain-mri-segmentation is a jupyter notebook that utilizes ResNet-50 CNN (Convolutional Neural Network) to accurately determine the existence of a tumor using patient brain MRI scans and tumor masks images.
 Afterwards, I also build a segmentation model to accurately determine the location of predicted brain tumors.
 To process large sets of high quality images efficiently, I decided to use Google Colab, which allowed me to utilize its GPUs and memory space.
 The dataset used for this notebook was acquired from [Kaggle](https://www.kaggle.com/mateuszbuda/lgg-mri-segmentation).
 Work in progress.

 The general process for the notebook was: